 South Plains College encourages its students to get out and help the community.
 In order to foster this, students will be allowed to replace up to (5) of the students lowest scored attempted assignments with a volunteer activity lasting at least 1 hour.
 No exams will be replaced with volunteer activity.
-Each Volunteer activity may only be used once in EITHER RNSG1441 or RNSG 2213 not both.
-NO STUDENT MAY PASS RNSG 1441 DUE TO REPLACED ASSIGNMENTS.
-Your total grade must be at least 77% without grade replacements in order to successfully complete RNSG 1441.
+However: NO STUDENT MAY PASS RNSG 1443 DUE TO REPLACED ASSIGNMENTS.
+Your total grade must be at least 77% without grade replacements in order to successfully complete RNSG 1443.